Teach kids about money through experience

 In his book Allowances: Dollars and Sense, financial planner Paul Lermitte says that you must let your children handle money from an early age.
 Let them make little mistakes so they acquire the skills to avoid big ones later.

-Children need to practise spending, banking and saving.
+Children need to practice spending, banking and saving.
 They need to learn what it feels like to blow money on something frivolous and not have funds for something they really want.
 Don’t replace money lost to bad decisions, Lermitte says.
 Doing so teaches your kids that mom and dad will bail them out of trouble and creates financial dependencies.

 I recall when my daughter wanted some cheap toy.
 I knew it would soon be history, but let her buy it.
 As expected, the toy broke.
 By letting her fail when the stakes were small, she learned an important money lesson.
 At 28, she is now an excellent money manager.